Volume Spread Analysis

 Core limitation: VSA is an interpretation framework.
 It can help organize what the chart shows, but it cannot prove intent, identify all participants, or remove uncertainty from the trade decision.

-A volume spike can appear for many reasons.
-It may reflect aggressive buying, aggressive selling, absorption, liquidation, news reaction, or mechanical flow.
-VSA needs spread, close location, and context before the volume has usable meaning.
+Treating a volume spike as proof A volume spike can reflect aggressive buying, aggressive selling, absorption, liquidation, news reaction, or mechanical flow.
+Check spread, close location, background context, and follow-through before assigning meaning.

-A wide spread shows movement, not certainty.
-The close location and the next bars matter.
-A wide up bar that immediately fails can mean something different from a wide up bar that holds its range and attracts continuation.
+Treating a wide bar as confirmation A wide spread shows movement, not certainty.
+A wide bar that immediately fails can mean something different from one that holds its range.
+Read the close location and the next bars before assuming strength or weakness.

-Terms like stopping volume or buying climax can be useful labels, but they can also create premature certainty.
-The safer process is to observe the bar, compare it with the background, and then wait for confirming or conflicting evidence.
+Naming an event too early Labels such as stopping volume or buying climax can create premature certainty when the sequence is not complete.
+Observe the bar, compare it with the background, then wait for confirming or conflicting evidence.

-VSA does not define position size, invalidation, reward-to-risk, or execution rules by itself.
-Those belong to a broader trading process.
-A VSA reading may influence interpretation, but it should not replace risk management.
+Using VSA as a standalone trading system VSA does not define position size, invalidation, reward-to-risk, or execution rules by itself.
+Use VSA as an interpretation layer inside a broader risk-aware trading process.

 FAQ